The Principles of Effective Grading

 Be sure that your grade breakdown on your syllabus and in your assignments reflects the thought you’ve put into your weighting system.

-A fear that many instructors have is that students will question the grades that they receive.
+Many instructors fear that students will question the grades that they receive.
 When we return graded exams, we might hear, “The wording on this question confused me!”
 After receiving a graded paper, a student might complain, “You never really explained how you wanted us to develop that part of the essay!”
 Students might take their ideas further and suggest, “You should drop that question!” or “You should give us some bonus points!”

 While these kinds of student comments at first seem like students making excuses for their poor performance and grade grubbing, they actually point to two important aspects of any assessment: validity and reliability.